The Importance of Boat Moorings in Reef Restoration: Safeguarding Coral Reefs with Smart Solutions

 Why the distinction, you ask?
 In some areas, as the tide recedes, the reef surfaces dangerously close to the water’s surface.
 Random boat-buoy pairings could spell disaster, potentially causing coral breakage when larger boats touch the reef.

-Mooring for large Liveaboard boats are needed all over Indonesia:
+Mooring for large Liveaboard boats are needed all over Indonesia

 The live aboard industry is huge, but unfortunately so few moorings are available for them.